make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [yarosman](https://github.com/yarosman) for contributing Avatto WT81 support, which was merged with the Beok TGR81.
 - [endrumaj](https://github.com/endrumaj) for assisting with support for Treatlife DS03 ceiling fans with lights.
 - [fjvva](https://github.com/fjvva) for assisting with support for eMylo smart meters.
-- [AdamB2023](https://github.com/AdamB2023) for assistaing with support for Klarta Humea humidifiers.
+- [AdamB2023](https://github.com/AdamB2023) for assisting with support for Klarta Humea humidifiers.
+- [M4R7IN5](https://github.com/M4R7IN5) for assisting with support for Lenovo E1 vacuum cleaners.